-- 4. Once object resolution is complete the processor will have two objects, one a resource and the other a literal.
-These objects can now be used to create triples with the [current resource], depending on the presence of other attributes.
-This is achieved using the following processing steps: - Predicates for the [current object literal] are established; Predicates for the [current object literal] can be set by using @property.
-If present, the attribute must contain one or more [curie]s, each of which is converted to an absolute URI using CURIE processing rules as defined in CURIE Syntax Definition [p.39], and subject then used to generate a triple as follows:
+6. Once object resolution is complete the processor will have two objects, one a resource and the other a literal (although the resource may be null).
+These objects can now be used to create triples with the [current subject], depending on the presence of other attributes.
+This is achieved using the following processing steps:

+• Predicates for the [current object literal] are established;

+Predicates for the [current object literal] can be set by using @property.
+If present, the attribute must contain one or more [curie]s, each of which is converted to an absolute URI using CURIE processing rules as defined in CURIE Syntax Definition [p.47], and then used to generate a triple as follows: